kreimanlab/neural_net_robustness/README.md

 ## Running
-Use `python run.py` to re-train and evaluate models.
+Use `python run.py` to re-train and evaluate models, `python perturb_weights.py` to perturb the weights, `python analyze.py` to analyze weights and results.

 ### Re-Training
 If the `--weights` argument is not set, the model will be trained on the dataset(s), for instance: